42-Short/shortinette/rust/subjects/module-04.md

 For any `m < M`, `decrypt(encrypt(m)) == m` should hold true.

+**You are allowed to panic when passed an invalid key for decryption.**

 ### Key File Format

 When saving keys to files, use the following format: